 Basically, any type of benchmark can be used in the automated experimental analysis.
 Only the scripts to start and stop the benchmark and to extract the results must be provided.
-For CPU and memory-intensive workloads, two alternative benchmarks have been discussed in [5]: Passmark PerformanceTest $v7.0^3$ (a benchmark used by VMware [19]) and SPEC CPU2006 (an industry standard CPU benchmark).
-Both benchmarks have a similar structure consisting of sub-benchmarks to calculate an overall metric.
-Benchmark evaluation results in [5] showed that both Passmark and SPEC CPU show similar results in terms of virtualization overhead.
+For CPU and memory-intensive workloads, two alternative benchmarks have been discussed in (Huber et al., 2010): Passmark PerformanceTest v7.01 (a benchmark used by VMware (VMware, 2007)) and SPEC CPU20062 (an industry standard CPU benchmark).
+Both benchmarks have a similar structure consisting of subbenchmarks to calculate an overall metric.
+Benchmark evaluation results in (Huber et al., 2010) showed that both Passmark and SPEC CPU show similar results in terms of virtualization overhead.
 However, a SPEC CPU benchmark run can take several hours or even to complete.
-Since passmark has much shorter runs, we use Passmark in their experiments and repeat each benchmark run 200 times to obtain a more confident overall rating and to gain a picture of the variability of the results.
-In addition to Passmark, the Iperf benchmark is used to measure the network performance.
+Since passmark has much shorter runs, the authors use Passmark in their experiments and repeat each benchmark run 200 times to obtain a more confident overall rating and to gain a picture of the variability of the results.
+In addition to Passmark, the Iperf benchmark3 is used to measure the network performance.
 It is based on a client-server model and supports the throughput measurement of TCP and UDP data connections between both endpoints.